-So I decided that it was time to install the MQTT broker directly on the Raspberry that drives my digital picture frame rather than using a Cloud Service.
+I prefer to install the MQTT broker directly on the Raspberry that drives my digital picture frame rather than using a Cloud Service.
 I found this setup to be much more reliable.

-In this article, I will show you how to install Mosquitto, a lightweight MQTT broker available amongst many other software platforms for the Raspberry Pi.
+In this article, I will show you how to install Mosquitto, a lightweight MQTT broker available for the Raspberry Pi.
 It is so undemanding, it even works on a Pi zero!

 If you want to know more about MQTT, enter “MQTT” in the search bar of my website and browse through my articles.
 This will help to get an idea of the many use cases that MQTT offers.

 Before installing a new software package, make sure that your Raspberry Pi is up to date by entering

 sudo apt update && sudo apt upgrade -y

 sudo apt install -y mosquitto mosquitto-clients

 Using this command, Mosquitto will automatically launch after the installation.
 It will also automatically start at boot without having to enter any further startup commands.